Camacho-Quinn keeps Harrison, USA off winning column on track | ExBulletin

 Camacho-Quinn keeps Harrison, USA off winning column on track

-Jasmine Camacho-Quinn, who grew up in South Carolina, went to the University of Kentucky and trained in Florida, wins hurdles gold at her mother, Puerto Rico, after an upset Monday that prevented the Americans to feature in the victory column as the Olympic track reached Day 4.

-This is what I wanted for this year.
-I wanted to be a gold medalist, said Camacho-Quinn.
+TOKYO (AP) Puerto Rico’s Jasmine Camacho-Quinn edged out Keni Harrison of the United States in the women’s 100-meter hurdles on Monday, causing surprise and keeping the United States out of the winning column in the Olympic track and field competition for a other session.

-She edged Harrison early and finished in 12.37 seconds for a 0.15 second victory in such a short race.
+Camacho-Quinn finished in 12.37 seconds for a 0.15 second victory in such a short race against world record holder Harrison.
 Megan Tapper of Jamaica was third.

-Puerto Rico, a U.S. territory that competes under its own flag at the Olympics, now has one more track gold than the deepest team at the Games, which won 13 gold medals five years ago. in Rio de Janeiro.
+Puerto Rico, a U.S. territory that competes under its own flag at the Olympics, has one more track gold than the strongest team at the Games as the competition nears halfway.

-Camacho-Quinns’ best time before the Olympics was 12.38.
-She ran an Olympic record of 12.26 in the semifinals which ranks fourth on the all-time list.
+Camacho-Quinn’s best time before the Olympics was 12.38.
+She ran a 12.26 in the semifinal which ranks fourth on the all-time list.

-Part of that improvement can be attributed to trainer John Coghlan, who started working with Camacho-Quinn last December, studied the film and saw its potential.

-I was like, if she can fix X, Y, and Z, she can run really fast, Coghlan said.
+Harrison is the first on this list of all time.
+His world record is 12.2.

 Given that, Harrison said the money looked like a win.

-To miss Rio and then come to my first Olympics and get a silver medal of course everyone wants gold, but I ended up here on this world stage and I’m getting better and better, she declared.
+Miss Rio and then come to my first Olympics and get a silver medal – sure everyone wants gold, but I ended up here on this world stage and I’m just getting better and better, she declared.

-None of the 2016 sweep Americans Brianna Rollins-McNeal, Nia Ali or Kristi Castlin were in Tokyo, but it still felt like an event for the United States to finally break their string of non-gold on the track at the Japan.
+None of the Americans from the 2016 sweep, Brianna Rollins-McNeal, Nia Ali or Kristi Castlin, were in Tokyo, but it seemed like an event for the United States to finally break their chain of non-gold medals on the track in Japan.

-The Americans had won three of the last four women’s 100-meter hurdles at the Games, including the 2008 shock of Dawn Harper after the build-up was directed to Lolo Jones.
+They had won all three of the last four women’s 100-meter hurdles at the Games, including Dawn Harper’s 2008 shock after all the preparation was directed to Lolo Jones.

 It testified to the depth of the American obstacles.

-Gold in the long jump went to Miltiadis Tentoglou of Greece, with two smashed Cuban jumpers, Juan Miguel Echevarria and Maykel Masso, taking silver and bronze even after combining five of their 12 attempts.

-Earlier in the week, the United States was excluded from the women’s 100.
-He won silver (Fred Kerley) in the men’s 100, a final that Trayvon Bromell didn’t even qualify for after being favorite for gold.
-She won bronze in the new mixed 4×400 after choosing to seat Allyson Felix in an event she helped the United States to dominate at the world championships two years ago.
+Earlier in the week, the United States were excluded from the women’s 100 and won silver (Fred Kerley) in the men’s 100, a final for which Trayvon Bromell didn’t even qualify after being favorites for the gold.

-The United States had no clear favorites in Monday night’s session, where there were finals in the men’s steeplechase and women’s discus and 5,000 meters.
+The United States had no clear favorites in the next night session where the medals will be awarded in the men’s steeplechase and women’s discus and 5,000 meters.

 More AP: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports